-If you take some time determining your options before you go, you’ll save yourself the time of having to research luaus while you’re on vacation.
-While you are at home, you’ll have more time and resources for research.
-A luau can be an expensive evening with prices starting at about $60 and many of them costing quite a bit more, so wouldn’t you want to chose the best luau possible?
+If you take some time determining your options before you go, you’ll save yourself the time of having to research luaus while you’re in Hawaii.
+While you’re at home, you have more time and resources for research.
+A luau can be an expensive evening with prices starting at about $100 and many of them costing quite a bit more.
+So wouldn’t you want to chose the best luau possible?

-Sites like TripAdvisor.com have reviews that are worth your time to read.
-Often you’ll learn tips and tricks of how to book, where to sit, when to arrive, etc. Your time researching reviews will not be wasted, so do invest a half hour or so at home to comparison shop and find the best luau for you.
+Sites like TripAdvisor.com and Yelp.com have reviews that are worth your time to read.
+Often you’ll learn tips and tricks of how to book, where to sit, when to arrive, etc. Your time researching reviews will not be wasted, so do invest some time at home to comparison shop and find the best luau for you.

 Not only should you research your luau before you arrive, but you should also book it ahead of time.
 Some luaus sell out fast, particularly around holidays.
 So book your seats ahead of time to make sure you get to go to the luau you want.
 Some luaus will seat you based on when you booked.
 So, the earlier you book, the better.

 Choosing a luau by the seating arrangement might be the single most important selection you’ll make.
 One of the biggest highlights of a luau is the Polynesian dance show.
 You will definitely want a good view of the stage.
 Try to find out how tables are arranged around the stage.
 Ask if there are seating upgrades.
 You may have the option to pay another $7 to $25 to get a better view and earlier seating.
 I’ve seen luaus with tables that seat six to ten people.
 I’ve seen other luaus that seat 50 people per table.
 The longer, bigger tables had more of a cattle herding feeling to them rather than festive environment that you would prefer.
 In general, smaller tables will give you better stage viewing opportunities.